 In the previous edition of Arte-Factual, I looked at Mexican sugar skulls, a folk art tradition that combines Christian religious practices with ancient Mesoamerican beliefs.
 This time around, I thought I’d turn my attention to the burial doll replica Lara Croft comes across in the remote town of Kuwaq Yaku in the jungles of Peru.

-These eye-catching textiles were used for clothing and other daily necessities (such as cloth bags) but they were also used as grave goods or for wrapping mummified remains.
+These eye-catching textiles were used for clothing and other daily necessities – such as cloth bags – but they were also used as grave goods or for wrapping mummified remains.
 But what about the aforementioned burial dolls?
 Well, due to the widespread looting and destruction of Chancay burial sites, archaeologists still have gaps in their knowledge as far as Chancay funerary practices are concerned and the actual purpose of these textile dolls remains a mystery.
-Some believe that the dolls represent the deceased, others argue that the dolls were once owned by the deceased (perhaps they were cherished toys?), and then there are those who believe the dolls were offerings from living relatives.
+Some believe that the dolls represent the deceased.
+Others argue that the dolls were once owned by the deceased; perhaps they were cherished toys.
+And then there are those who believe the dolls were offerings from living relatives.
 Were these dolls the Chancay equivalent of Egyptian ushabti figurines?
-No one really knows.
+No one knows for certain.

 The dolls themselves are fascinating artefacts in their own right.
 The bodies were often made from twigs, reeds, or grain tightly bound in yarn or cloth and these figures would be dressed in robes and other outfits made from woven cloth.
 The dolls’ faces were stylised, simple, but expressive and some bore special facial markings that may have denoted status or rank.
 Some dolls had hair made from camelid fibres and many more of them had simple headdresses made from gauze.
 Some, like the one Lara found, were shown carrying babies while others were found carrying musical instruments or items associated with specific trades and professions.